aspymid/simple-aht20-driver/README.md

 The code works for me.
 Use at your own risk.
 I do not accept any responsibility related to this code and procedures.
 It is provided as is with no guarantee or warranty what so ever.

-Positive comments and suggestions are welcomed.
+Positive/constructive comments and suggestions are welcomed.

 Installation and testing